 After our many years of experience in the skin care industry, we’ve seen it all when it comes to cleansing – both good and bad!
-Let’s take a look at six major mistakes we make when removing our makeup, which prevent our skin from regenerating correctly and stop it from looking as healthy and radiant as it should!
+Let’s take a look at six major mistakes people make when removing their makeup, which prevent skin from regenerating correctly and stop it from looking as healthy and radiant as it should!

 1. Using products that aren’t suitable for your skin